 My toddler is mean to our dog: What do I do?

+When you have your first child, you may picture them growing up being best friends with your dog.
+However, when your little one becomes more mobile, you might notice them being mean to the dog and you may not know what to do.
 There are plenty of reasons why your toddler might be mean to your dog and not all of them are a cause for concern.

-More often than not, toddlers display mean behaviors because they don’t yet understand that animals have feelings and they haven’t been taught the proper way to treat them.
+More often than not, toddlers display mean behaviors because they simply don’t understand that animals have feelings and they haven’t been taught the proper way to treat them.
 Aggression in a toddler is actually pretty common, and temper tantrums that include behavior such as hitting, biting, and scratching typically start around this age.

 Much like every other area of your child’s life, it’s up to you as the parent to be the teacher and model positive behavior for your child.
 If your toddler is intentionally hurting or being rough with the dog, it’s possible they are jealous of the attention the dog is getting.
 If the dog is a new addition to your family, your toddler also may be overstimulated because playing with the dog is an exciting and new experience.

 What does it mean if a child is cruel to animals?